ibm-cloud-docs/vpc/byok-about-data-encryption.md

 # About data encryption for VPC
 {: #vpc-encryption-about}

-{{site.data.keyword.cloud}} takes security seriously and understands the importance of encrypting data to keep it safe. {{site.data.keyword.block_storage_is_short}} volumes, snapshots, and {{site.data.keyword.filestorage_vpc_short}} file shares are automatically encrypted by using IBM-managed encryption.
-You can also choose to manage your own encryption for volumes, file shares, and custom images by using customer-managed encryption.
+In {{site.data.keyword.block_storage_is_short}}, volumes, snapshots, and file shares use Advanced Encryption Standard (AES) 256-bit encryption at rest by default.
+Customer-managed encryption with FIPS 140-2 Level 3 keys provides enhanced control.
 {: shortdesc}

 ## IBM-managed encryption